Not an App

-If time is short, the child can write first spellings from the decoding chart for all the sounds on the printed copy of the story.
-Once this first writing is complete, the parent or teacher can read what the child has written and add in any needed spelling codes, and have the child write the story out again.
-The Sightwords Worksheets app will provide the child with the correct spellings for 161 of the most common words that he or she will know how to spell correctly that there will not be much for the parent to have to change.
+The child can write first spellings from the decoding chart for all the sounds on a printed copy of his or her story.
+Once this initial writing is complete, the parent or teacher can read what the child has written, add in any needed spelling codes, and have the child write the story out again.
+The Sightwords Worksheets app will provide the child with the correct spellings for 161 of the most common words that he or she will write, so there will not be many words for the parent or teacher to have to change.

 Teachers or parents helping the child learn to write letters for the sounds need to be aware of Outlaw Words.
 For an explanation of Outlaw Words and how the child learns to spell them, click on the Outlaw Words button in the menu bar above.

 What children ask teachers or parents at this level is, not what sounds form the words, but which spellings of the sounds to use.

 In a classroom setting, children at the third level of creative writing write their stories first on large individual chalkboards.
 When the writing is complete, it is shown to the teacher, who then makes needed spelling corrections.
 The corrected writing is then copied to lined paper.

 In the home environment, a large chalkboard could be used, but a computer’s word processor works even better.
 The child can type out a story in a large readable font (like Chalkboard for the Mac).
 When the child has finished writing, the parent can sit with the child and correct spellings.
 The parent can also talk about the use of capital letters, periods, commas, and whatever other style conventions are needed in the story.
 The corrected version is then ready for printing and an accompanying illustration.

 The word processor’s spell checker will alert the child to some misspellings, but the spell checker cannot teach the child that the word meet is spelled meat for this sentence, or which to, too, two, goes here.
-For this, the child needs an adult oran older child who can spell.
+For this, the child needs the assistance of an adult or an older child.